 In the event generation, the μ_R and μ_F are independently varied (i.e. μ_R is varied up/down while μ_F is held at nominal and vice versa).
 These systematics are handled independently (i.e. there are separate nuisance parameters for each) and are uncorrelated across processes (i.e. there are separate nuisance parameters for each process).
-Each systematic is correlated across all data-taking periods.
+The μ_R systematic is correlated across all data-taking periods.
+The μ_F systematic is similarly correlated across all data-taking periods.